gim4p/cruise_track_tool/README.md

 [download](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/gim4p/cruise_track/tree/main/cruisetrack)
 ([DownGit](https://minhaskamal.github.io/DownGit/#/home) by [MinhasKamal](https://github.com/MinhasKamal))

-Or just use the rezipped cruisetrack folder in main folder cruise_track_tool-main for installation in 'install from ZIP' via the Plugin Installer.
+When clicking the download link recently triggers a warning for viruses or malware.
+Alternatively, you can download the folders directly.
+Simply rezip the "cruisetrack" folder which is located in the main folder "cruise_track_tool-main".
+You can then use this re-zipped folder to install the tool via the "Install from ZIP" option in the Plugin Installer.

 #### with symlink